DOS (DISK OPERATING SYTEM)

 To display a file directory listing for D:\DATA\LETTER\ANNUAL from different current directories:

-D:\DATA\LETTER\ANNUAL> DIR
+D:\DATA\LETTER\ANNUAL>

 D:\DATA> DIR LETTER\ANNUAL